-Research shows that the health of a lake or stream is usually a direct reflection of the use and management of the land within its watershed and interventions are often necessary to maintain or improve the conditions of these resources (see Figure I-1).
-Located entirely within Waukesha County in southeastern Wisconsin (Map I-1), the Pewaukee River, together with its tributaries, and associated wetlands, provides a unique cold and warmwater system that is in fair to good health despite significant urbanization in the watershed.
-The purpose of this plan is to provide a framework to enable communities in the area to work together with a common goal-to protect and improve the land and water resources of the Pewaukee River watershed.
+Research shows that the health of a lake or stream is usually a direct reflection of the use and management of the land within its watershed and that interventions are often necessary to maintain or improve the conditions of these resources (see Figure 1).
+Located entirely within Waukesha County (Map 1), the Pewaukee River, together with its tributaries and associated wetlands, provides a unique cold and warmwater system that struggles to maintain good health as a result of significant urbanization in the watershed.
+The purpose of this plan is to provide a framework to enable communities in the area to work together with a common goal: to protect and improve the land and water resources of the Pewaukee River watershed.